This post may contain affiliate links. Please read my disclosure.

 Ways to Use Popped Quinoa

-These are some of our favorite ways to eat popped quinoa:
+These are some of my favorite ways to eat popped quinoa:

 - On top of salads for added crunch.
 It would be fantastic sprinkled on kale salad with balsamic vinaigrette.